quantaosun/DoubleG/README.md

 2. Install Gromacs on a Unix-like environment with a minimum of 8 CPUs.
 Ideally, a decent CPU configuration is recommended.
 If available, install Gromacs on a Unix-like environment with more than 8 CPUs and a GPU, preferably Nvidia 3060 or above.
 This configuration enhances computational performance.

-Note: Please ensure you fulfill these prerequisites before proceeding with the subsequent steps.
+Note: Please ensure you fulfil these prerequisites before proceeding with the subsequent steps.

 ### Previous tutorials